openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 ---------------------

-An online classified advertising company wants to run web applications consisting of Tomcat, Nginx and MariaDB in a private cloud.
+An online classified advertising company wants to run web applications consisting of Tomcat, Nginx, and MariaDB in a private cloud.
 To meet the policy requirements, the cloud infrastructure will run in their own data center.
-The company has predictable load requirements, but requires scaling to cope with nightly increases in demand.
+The company has predictable load requirements but requires scaling to cope with nightly increases in demand.
 Their current environment does not have the flexibility to align with their goal of running an open source API environment.
 The current environment consists